kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The extensible priority scheme is negotiated using the described mechanism.
 It is identified by the 8-bit value of 2.

+Endpoints using this scheme SHOULD emit the Priority header field regardless of the result of the negotiation, as that negotiation is a hop-by-hop agreement, whereas the Priority header field is an end-to-end signal that might have meaningful effect to other nodes that handle the HTTP message.

 An intermediary connecting to a backend server SHOULD declare support for the extensible priority scheme when and only when all the requests that are to be sent on that backend connection originates from one client-side connection that has negotiated the use of the extensible priority scheme (see {{fairness}}).

-# The Priority HTTP Header Field

-The Priority HTTP header field can appear in requests and responses.
-A client uses it to specify the priority of the response.
-A server uses it to inform the client that the priority was overwritten.
-An intermediary can use the Priority information from client requests and server responses to correct or amend the precedence to suit it (see {{merging}}).
+# Urgency Prioritization

+Urgency based prioritization uses two fields, `urgency` and `progressive` to indicate the relative urgency of requests and whether responses should be interleaved with other responses at the same priority.

-The value of the Priority header field is a Structured Headers Dictionary ({{!STRUCTURED-HEADERS}}).
+The fields are encoded as a Structured Headers Dictionary ({{!STRUCTURED-HEADERS}}).
 Each dictionary member represents a parameter of the Priority header field.
 This document defines the `urgency` and `progressive` parameters.
 Values of these parameters MUST always be present.
 When any of the